 Below we discuss crucial points clients must understand clearly to create a strong workflow.

 Before contacting a development company, a business should decide what the objective is—its focus.
 What should the outsourcing team’s main focus be?

 First, determine what kind of help is required.
-Complex software development?
+Complex outsourcing software development Ukraine?
 Or a specific service (e.g., design and mockups, back-end development, bug fixing, server maintenance, and much more)?
-Next, based on the established need, set a list of requirements and contact an outsourcing company in order to discuss it.
+Next, based on the established need, set a list of requirements and contact an Ukraine outsourcing company in order to discuss it.
 Along with technical expertise, these must include budget, time to market plus specific requirements by product owner.

 Set a budget.
 This is one of the most important issues during an initial call.
 It does not have to be an exact number, just a range.
 Software developers ask this question in order to understand what they can offer a client in terms of features, technologies, and scope of work based on that figure.